VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Method

-\myparagraph{Attention Block.} Our pyramid architecture consists of multiple Transformer attention blocks \cite{Transformer}.
-Each block has three multi-head attention layers and two fully-connected layers followed by the layer normalization \cite{LN} (more network details in the supplementary materials).
-Typically, an attention block takes three inputs: the queries, the keys, and the values.
-Here, as we share common inputs for keys and values, it is denoted by $\text{Attention-Block}(\textrm{Query}, \textrm{Key})$.
+APN contains multiple Transformer-style blocks \cite{Transformer} organized in a pyramid.
+Each block has $3$ multi-head attention layers, $2$ fully-connected layers, and layer normalization \cite{LN}.
+The multi-head attention layer takes queries, keys, and values as inputs: $\text{Multihead-Attention}(\textrm{Query}, \textrm{Key} , \textrm{Key})$, which we share common inputs for keys and values.
+This block is simply represented by: $\texttt{AttnBlock}(\textrm{Query}, \textrm{Key})$, while we remove the position embedding module and add a Dropout layer in the end, as shown in Fig.~\ref{fig:apn}.